Psychology/Neuroscience Experiments

 MATLAB software built on Psychtoolbox for neuroscience/psychology experiments

 Psychtoolbox is a popular MATLAB toolbox for neuroscience and psychology experiments.
 Building experiments in MATLAB with Psychtoolbox allows a degree of flexibility and precision that is essential in many research niches.
-However, it can be a technical process, and time consuming even for experienced users.
+However, it can be a technical and time consuming process.
 Redundancy is also a problem as reusing stimuli and functionality means refactored code across different experiments, or even reinventing it across labs.

 PsychBench is software for MATLAB built on Psychtoolbox.
-It adds a layer to make building Psychtoolbox-based experiments faster, more accessible, and less redundant.
-It aims to do this while retaining the precision that is important to Psychtoolbox users.
-It also allows flexibility for custom stimuli and functionality that can plug into any experiment.
-PsychBench's open-source library comes with a range of stimuli and functionality, including all the basics as well as niche stimuli possible only with Psychtoolbox.
+It adds a layer to make building Psychtoolbox-based experiments faster, more accessible, and less repetitive.
+It aims to do this while retaining both the flexibility and precision of Psychtoolbox.
+You can choose between the visual method based in any spreadsheet app (Google Sheets allows dropdown menus and quick docs) or the coding method using a MATLAB script.
+An open-source library comes with a range of object types for stimuli and functionality.
+You can also add your own stimulus types to the library in MATLAB + Psychtoolbox code.

 Download PsychBench beta (free)